 In response to the ongoing Russian military invasion of Ukraine, strict economic sanctions were imposed against Russia and its interests.
-While the Company does not have any operations in Ukraine or Russia, its business may be impacted as the conflict and economic sanctions may give rise to indirect impacts, including but not limited to, increased prices for fuel and other commodities, supply chain challenges and disruptions, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
-Increased prices for fuel and other commodities may have adverse impacts on the Company's costs of doing business.
+While the Company does not have any operations in Ukraine or Russia, its business may be impacted as the conflict and economic sanctions may give rise to indirect impacts, including but not limited to, increased prices for fuel and other commodities, increased volatility in the prices achieved in the rough and polished diamond markets, supply chain challenges and disruptions, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
+Increased prices for fuel and other commodities may have adverse impacts on the Company's cost of doing business.